magzour/Azure-AD-Identity-Architecture-and-Security-Auditing/README.md

   <img width="900" alt="Event Viewer Security Log Filtering" src="https://github.com/user-attachments/assets/de04f2a7-5d3e-4136-b61b-4e5dde7d3aa6" />
 </p>

-### Practical Telemetry Export
+### Export
 Filtered event views were isolated and saved as structured `.evtx` / `.xml` log exports.
-In production operations, these log structures are ingested by forwarders into a centralized SIEM (such as Splunk or Microsoft Sentinel) to power detection rules, automated alerts, and forensic timelines.
+In production operations, these log structures are given to analysts so that they can import them into a SIEM (such as Splunk or Microsoft Sentinel) to power detection rules, automated alerts, and forensic timelines.

 ---